flittle8/cupper/content/_index.md

 +++
 date = "2017-06-26T18:27:58+01:00"
-title = "The Cupper Documentation Builder"
+title = "Editing EPUBs for NNELS"
 +++

 Welcome to **Cupper**: a documentation builder for inclusive designers and those trying to be inclusive designers.
 These are **Cupper's** docs, but they are also an example of a site built with **Cupper**.
 Here are some of its features: